Frostbite: A Comprehensive Guide

 Mild frostbite might only turn your skin red and slightly numb.
 However, don't ignore these early signs because they can progress quickly to serious damage.
 Always warm the area gently and watch carefully for any changes in color or feeling.

 The pain during rewarming can be intense, but this is a good sign that blood flow is returning to the area.
-Don't be alarmed by blisters that form after rewarming—they're part of the healing process.
+Blisters can develop after rewarming and may indicate significant frostbite.
+Do not break them; protect the area and seek prompt medical evaluation.
 Keep the area clean and protected while your body repairs the damage.

 When to Seek Immediate Care